Lay betting tips

 What makes a responsible lay betting tip?

-Why does Lay Picks usually stay under 11.0?
+Why does Lay Picks never go above 11.0?

 Are lay betting tips guaranteed?